 Only 2% of Americans do NOT own a portable device

 That means that 98% of us do – and not all for games and fun.
-Consider this scary statistic: according to Fiberlink, a phone services firm acquired IBM in 2013, more then half – 51% of employed U.S. adults – use personal mobile devices for work-related purposes and a 1/3 of those who responded said that they have lost a USB drive with confidential information on it.
-That can be interpreted as 17% of respondents experienced business data loss.
+Consider this scary statistic: according to Fiberlink, a phone services firm acquired by IBM in 2013, more than half – 51% of employed U.S. adults – use personal mobile devices for work-related purposes and a 1/3 of those who responded said that they have lost a USB drive with confidential information on it.
+That can be interpreted as 17% of respondents experiencing business data loss.
 Think of it this way: if your small business has at least 6 employees, it means at least one of them may lose some of your company data at some point during the employment – if they haven’t already done so.